 TSP utilized facultative reinsurance, pro rata, and excess of loss reinsurance treaties to manage its exposure to losses, including those from catastrophe events.
 TSP has geographic exposure to catastrophe losses from hurricanes and earthquakes.
 The incidence and severity of catastrophes are inherently unpredictable.
-Under these treaties, TSP ceded premiums written were \$52,355, \$60,354, and \$62,268, in 2019, 2018, and 2017, respectively.
-In 2019 and 2018, TSP ceded claims incurred amounting to \$(3,368) and \$152,704, respectively, related to losses caused by Hurricanes Irma and Maria.
+Under these treaties, TSP ceded premiums written were \$61,145, \$52,355, and \$60,354, in 2020, 2019, and 2018, respectively.
+TSP ceded (refunded) claims incured were \$50,295, (\$3,368) and \$152,704, in 2020, 2019 and 2018, respectively.

 During 2018, as part of the catastrophe program, TSP signed a multiyear reinsurance contract providing for retroactive and prospective reinsurance coverage.
-The retroactive coverage resulted in a deferred gain on retroactive reinsurance of \$25,000, which is presented within the accounts payable and accruals in the accompanying consolidated balance sheets as of December 31, 2019 and 2018.
+The retroactive coverage resulted in a deferred gain on retroactive reinsurance of \$25,000, which is presented within the Accounts Payable and Accrued Liabilities in the accompanying Consolidated Balance Sheets as of December 31, 2020 and 2019.
 The deferred gain on the retroactive reinsurance will be amortized using the recovery method.
 The recovery method provides for the amortization in proportion to the estimated recoveries made as of the reporting date as a percentage of total estimated recoveries.

-Ceded unearned reinsurance premiums arising from TSP reinsurance transactions amounted to \$10,427 and \$11,760 as of December 31, 2019 and 2018, respectively, and are reported as other assets in the accompanying consolidated balance sheets.
+Ceded unearned reinsurance premiums arising from TSP reinsurance transactions amounted to \$9,101 and \$10,427 as of December 31, 2020 and 2019, respectively, and are reported as Other Assets in the accompanying Consolidated Balance Sheets.

 Most principal reinsurance contracts are for a period of one year and are subject to modifications and negotiations in each renewal.
-Current property and catastrophe reinsurance program was renewed effective April 1, 2019 for the twelve-month period ending March 31, 2020.
-Other contracts were renewed as expiring on January 1, 2020.
+Current property and catastrophe reinsurance program was renewed effective April 1, 2020 for the twelve-month period ending March 31, 2021.
+Other contracts were renewed as expiring on January 1, 2021.